Bolsonaro backers in Florida decry what they see as a stolen election in Brazil

 "It may be that he's hoping to stay in Florida until the heat comes off a little bit," says Pitts.

 "Nearly two years to the day the U.S. Capitol was attacked by fascists, we see fascist movements abroad attempt to do the same in Brazil. ...
-The U.S. must cease granting refuge to Bolsonaro in Florida," wrote Alexandra Occasio Cortez (D- New York) in a social media post in response to video of the Brazilian riots.
+The U.S. must cease granting refuge to Bolsonaro in Florida," wrote Alexandria Ocasio-Cortez , D-N.Y., in a social media post in response to video of the Brazilian riots.

 Bolsonaro supporters are espousing similar conspiracy theories fueled by Trump backers, saying the U.S. stolen election served as a blueprint for the Brazilian one.